DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 and using the equations that define a RC circuit,

 ![[Lab 6 formula.jpg]]
-The voltage, while the capacitor is discharging, can be measured and can be used to
+The voltage, while the capacitor is discharging, can be measured and can be used with the formula above to form a plot.
+Using the plot, the slope can be measured

 Measure the voltage across the capacitor and measure the time till the initial voltage becomes half.

-#### Mea
+#### Method 2 - Measuring the Time Constant